 Book a bed and breakfast or a hotel for a charming getaway.

 Probably our favorite Vermont accommodation, however, is a good old fashioned camp out.
 Camping options in the state range from traditional camping in one of Vermont’s state parks to more exotic glamping experiences.

 One of the most unique and educational ways to spend a weekend, however, is to camp on a working farm.
 Agritourism has become popular recently as city dwellers look for ways to reconnect with nature and farmers look to supplement their income.

 Finally, consider the primary purpose of the farm.
 Is it a working farm or a tourism machine?
-Farms purpose built for camping and tourists do serve a purpose and can be educational and typically have more amenities.
+Farms built for camping and tourists do serve a purpose, can be educational and typically have more amenities.
 Supporting a working farmer is also a great way to give back to the community.

 Our unsolicited and unpaid endorsement is to enjoy a weekend at Sandiwood Farm in Wolcott, Vermont.
 The owner, Sara, her family, and the sweet old dog, Coco are exceptional hosts.
 The certified organic vegetable farm is the exclusive source of several farm to table restaurants in the state.
 Additionally, Sandiwood harvests mouth watering maple syrup.
 We Enjoyed a nip at the country store and may have bought a few gallons to bring home with us.

 In terms of experience, the accommodations are rustic, with only outhouses, but plenty of privacy.
 Our kids enjoyed learning about harvesting maple syrup from the sugar house.
 They also helped Sara harvest root vegetables from the farm.
 In the evenings, the sunset view of the mountains is stunning.

 Moss Glen Falls